Target365/sdk-for-java/README.md

 #### Getting started

-To get started please register at <http://www.target365.no> and follow the instructions.
-Registration is free!
+To get started please send us an email at <support@target365.no>.

 ### Authors and maintainers
 Hans Olav <https://github.com/HansOlavS>